danielsaidi/website_danielsaidi/collections/_posts/2016/2016-05-26-net-core-notes-to-self.md

 ---

-I have been playing around with .NET Core since the early betas, but since I do so with rather long times in between, things break each time I decide to pick up from where I started.
+I have been playing around with .NET Core since the early betas, but since I do so with rather long times in between, things break each time I pick up from where I left it.
+Here are some notes to self.

-This means that I often have to start from scratch, since the different versions have conflicts, old versions are not being unlinked etc. This can cause really frustrating problems, since the new versions you've installed are not being used, or worse, being **partially** used.
+The many breaking changes in .NET Core means that I often have to start from scratch when I return to .NET, since the different versions have conflicts, old versions aren't being properly unlinked etc. This can cause really frustrating problems, since new versions may not be used, or worse, be **partially** used.

-So, this is just a quick brain dump of what I have to do when I bumped my .NET Core environment up to the RC2 Preview 1.
+So, here is a quick brain dump of what I often have to do when I upgrade my .NET Core environment.

 ## Links